 “Jesus replied, ‘The people of this age marry and are given in marriage.
 But those who are considered worthy of taking part in that age and in the resurrection from the dead will neither marry nor be given in marriage, and they can no longer die, for they are like the angels.’”

 With scripture this clear, commanding one woman to be married to one man and denying any connection between marriage and salvation, one can easily understand why Orthodox Christians over the ages have rejected polygamy (and marriage in general) as a path to Salvation.
-Mormonism has been clearly unorthodox in its positions related to polygamy, extreme in its practices, and variable in its commandments.
+Mormonism has been clearly unorthodox in its positions related to polygamy, extreme in its practices, and varied in its commandments.

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.